-- Insufficient refrigerant
+Insufficient refrigerant

-Either way, the result is that the air conditioner's evaporator coil will be unable to properly disperse the heat, and in essence 'overcools' itself.
-The impact of this super-cooling is condensation (that's water formation), and finally ice forms from that condensation as it cools below the freezing point.
+Either way, the outcome is that the air conditioner's evaporator coil will be unable to properly disperse the heat, and in essence 'overcools' itself.
+The result of this super-cooling is condensation (that's water formation), and finally ice forms from that condensation as it cools below the freezing point.
 Yep, the A/C transformed into an old-school icebox.

 What Should You Do When Your A/C Freezes?

 - Turn the A/C completely off at the thermostat, and do not just move up the temperature on the thermostat.
 Just make sure the A/C system is completely OFF.

 - Check to ensure that the airflow around your system is unrestricted.
 Replace the furnace or air handler's filter as well as any return air filters.
-Open all the registers completely and confirm that they are not blocked by furniture or drapes.
+Open all the registers completely and confirm that they are not obstructed by furniture or drapes.

 - Call Service Experts Heating & Air Conditioning.
 The air conditioning system needs to be inspected by an ACE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

-This can become a pricey repair.
-When your air conditioner ices over it can lead to damage to the compressor.
+This can turn into a pricey repair.
+When your air conditioner ices over it can lead to a compressor replacement.
 Replacing your compressor could easily cost as much as a downpayment on a brand new air conditioner.
-Unfortunately, many people are forced to choose between installing a new system or repairing the old one.
-If you follow the steps above and quickly call a NATE-certified technician, you have better odds of getting a less expensive repair.
-Your technician will diagnose the situation and how to avoid the issue from repeating in the future.
-If a leak is present (and that is rare, but possible), the leak has to be repaired or the unit will most likely freeze again.
+In fact, many people are forced to choose between installing a new system vs repairing the old one.
+If you follow the steps above and quickly call a NATE-certified technician, you have better odds of getting a less expensive job.
+Your technician will advise you of the exact cause and how to avoid the issue from repeating in the future.
+If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will most likely freeze again.